reepay/reepay-checkout-demo-app-flutter/README.md

 ## flutter run

-Runs your app in the available devices given that the required platforms are added.
+Runs your app on the selected available device (requires a platform for the device).

 ```
 flutter run